Itsme-aniketghosh/aide_summer/Lab07-gentle-LLMs/Lab07-lecture-guide.md

 - Discuss next steps for LLM projects

 ## Learning Objectives
-By the end of this class, students will be able to:
+By the end of this lab, students will be able to:
 - Run LLMs using Huggingface without API keys
-- Apply LLMs to basic NLP tasks (generation, classification)
+- Apply LLMs to basic NLP tasks (generation, Classification)
 - Understand the Huggingface model hub and pipeline
 - Experiment with different LLMs in Colab